 - Share information across BGS departments to improve our communications and services

-- Share your contact details with the Oxford University Press who mail out the Age and Ageing journal, and with our mailing house, currently BKT, who mail out the BGS Newsletter
+- Share member contact details our mailing house, currently BKT, who mail out the BGS Newsletter

 - Only release your information in accordance with your mailing preferences.
-Please amend your contact preferences on your profile https://my.bgs.org.uk/user or contact the membership team at: membership [at] bgs [dot] org [dot] uk
+Please amend your contact preferences on your profile https://bgs.org.uk/user or contact the membership team at membership [at] bgs [dot] org [dot] uk

 The BGS will not:

 - Share your personal data with any third parties (other than BKT as explained above) unless you have agreed this in advance, for example, through your mailing preferences on your profile: https://bgs.org.uk/user

 - Share your personal data with any commercial third parties without your explicit consent

 - Knowingly transfer your data to countries outside the EEA where no full written agreements are in place, which includes GDPR requirements.
 Currently, the only data passed outside the EEA is via card payments with our payment processor, Stripe.Inc.
 You can find more information here https://stripe.com/dpa/legal#data-transfers